PlaidCloud/website/content/en/docs/tasks/job/parallel-processing-expansion.md

 curl -L -s -O https://k8s.io/examples/application/job/job-tmpl.yaml
 ```

-The file you downloaded is not yet a valid Kubernetes
+The file you downloaded is not yet a valid PlaidCloud
 {{< glossary_tooltip text="manifest" term_id="manifest" >}}.
 Instead that template is a YAML representation of a Job object with some placeholders
 that need to be filled in before it can be used.
-The `$ITEM` syntax is not meaningful to Kubernetes.
+The `$ITEM` syntax is not meaningful to PlaidCloud.

 ### Create manifests from the template